smarunprasad/CryptKit/README.md

  # Result

-     By passing the unencrypted data to the methode will return the Encrypted data.
+     By passing the unencrypted data to the method will return the Encrypted data.

-     By passing the encrypted data to the methode will return the decrypted data.
+     By passing the encrypted data to the method will return the decrypted data.